ederign/uberfire-docs/docs/tutorial/createUfTasks.md

 ## Cloning Uberfire

-First, let's clone Uberfire repository, so we have the most recent archetype available.
+First, let's clone the Uberfire repository, so we have the most recent archetype available.
 Go to your preferred directory and run one of the following commands:

 HTTPS mode:
 ```